Celestino Caballero: Professional career

 Caballero began boxing professionally in 1998.
 During the majority of his early career, Caballero won a number of minor regional championships: the Panamanian, WBA Fedecentro, WBA Fedelatin, WBO Latino, and NABA Super Bantamweight titles.

 He had won the first four of his titles and had a record of 17-0 before losing by a third-round knockout to José Rojas on May 16, 2003.

 Seven months later, Caballero won the vacant NABA title by defeating Giovanni Andrade.
 The fight, which was held in Coconut Creek, Florida, was Caballero's first one outside of Panama.
 In his next fight, back in Panama, Caballero was knocked down in the tenth round and lost the title by unanimous decision to Ricardo Cordoba on May 25, 2004.

 On February 17, 2005, Caballero fought the then unbeaten and would-be world champion Daniel Ponce de León in Hollywood, California.
 Caballero, who was a heavy underdog, won the bout by unanimous decision.

 On October 15, 2005, Caballero defeated Yober Ortega by unanimous decision for the WBA Super Bantamweight interim championship.
 He defended the title on February 4, 2006 against Roberto Bonilla.
 After knocking down Bonilla in the third and fifth rounds, Caballero won via TKO in the seventh.

+One of his trainers was María Toto.